-The Company has allocated the transaction price entirely to the single bundled performance obligation and recorded the \$2.5 million initially as deferred revenue and will recognize revenue over the period the research and development services are provided using an input method as a measure of progress towards completion of the performance obligation according to actual research and development costs and labor effort incurred compared to the estimated total research and development costs and labor effort, to estimate progress toward satisfaction of the performance obligation, and will remeasure its progress towards completion of the performance obligation at the end of each reporting period.
-For the years ended December 31, 2020 and 2019, the Company has recognized \$690 and \$269, respectively, in collaboration revenues.
+The Company has allocated the transaction price entirely to the single bundled performance obligation and recorded the \$2.5 million initially as deferred revenue and will recognize revenue over the period the research and development services are provided using an input method as a measure of progress towards completion of the performance obligation according to actual research and development costs and labor effort incurred compared to the estimated total research and development costs and labor effort incurred compared to the estimated total research and development costs and labor effort, to estimate progress toward satisfaction of the performance obligation, and will remeasure its progress towards completion of the performance obligation at the end of each reporting period.
+For the years ended December 31, 2020, 2019 and 2018, the Company has recognized \$690, \$269 and Nil respectively, in collaboration revenues.
 Associated development costs and labor effort of \$1,345 and \$215, are included within research and development costs in the consolidated statements of operations and comprehensive loss for the years ended December 31, 2020 and 2019, respectively.